 If you want to get rid of your chocolate cravings, there are a few ground rules to follow.

 Rule #1 – Eat only the best chocolate made from REAL ingredients.
-I always make my own chocolate using just 4 ingredients all from Changing Habits; Cacao melts, coconut oil, seaweed salt and rapadura sugar (or honey).
+I always make my own chocolate using just 4 ingredients: Cacao melts, coconut oil, seaweed salt and rapadura sugar (or honey).
 I then add additional ingredients such as nuts, seeds, dried fruit, peppermint, orange or lime oil, chilli, vanilla or coconut.
 Once you have had a taste for these beautiful homemade chocolates (made with love), chances are you will not want to settle for anything less.

 Rule #2 – Stay away from all other chocolates – do not buy store bought processed chocolates, only make and eat your own.